 Special permission can be sought to bring Guide Dogs, Hearing Dogs and trained Assistance Animals onto the festival site.

 The festival has a designated disability camping area situated close to the entertainment precinct entrance and available for both overnight and season campers with disabilities.
 A small number of these camping sites have access to power (for life support equipment only) and all have access to a disability toilet and shower facilities.
-These camping sites are limited and must be pre-booked using the online Disability Camping form which needs to be submitted to the festival office prior to the event and your arrival.
+These camping sites are limited and must be pre-booked using the online Disability Camping form which needs to be submitted to the festival office by the 18th December.

 Disability access toilets can be found in both a central location within the festival village and in the disability camping area (Season Camping).